 Are there supplements that are helpful to support the thyroid?
 Thyroid cells require iodine, selenium and zinc to make T4 and T3.
 Both iodine deficiency and iodine excess increase the risk of autoimmune thyroid disease, so it is recommended that no large iodine doses are given as supplements.
 However, a small amount daily, as in a multivitamin or as is supplemented in iodized salt, ensures that enough is available for normal thyroid function in most people.
 Several small studies do not demonstrate a benefit in giving additional selenium and zinc.
 That said, if someone is known to have a deficiency, then providing support seems warranted.
 Low dose naltrexone is a new dose of an old medication, with little but promising data.
 It is not yet generally prescribed, since data aren't yet clear regarding long-term effects and risks of opioid-receptor blockade, especially in children, whose neurological pathways are still developing.

-To schedule a time with Dr. Lerner to learn more,
+To schedule a two-hour appointment with Dr. Lerner to learn more,

-and discuss a child's evaluation and diagnosis with Hashimoto's and other thyroid conditions,
+discuss a child's evaluation and diagnosis with Hashimoto's, other thyroid conditions,